Herbie Rides Again: Plot

-Mrs. Steinmetz asks Nicole and Willoughby to pick up some more groceries for her, and then suggests to Herbie to drive them to the beach.
-Willoughby and Nicole enjoy a romantic moment at the beach and begin to fall for each other, but Hawk's chauffeur, spying on Herbie and the duo, bribes a man to park his trailer on the only road out, prompting Herbie to surf through the coastal bay to find an alternate route.
+Mrs. Steinmetz suggests to Herbie that he drive Nicole and Willoughby to the beach.
+Willoughby and Nicole enjoy a romantic moment at the beach, but Hawk's chauffeur bribes a man to block the only road out, prompting Herbie to surf through the bay to find an alternate route.

 When they return to the firehouse after dark, every item of furniture has been removed by Hawk.
-Mrs. Steinmetz, Willoughby, Nicole, and Herbie track the theft to Hawk's warehouse, where they break in and recover Mrs. Steinmetz's belongings, loaded into Old No. 22.
-Hawk's security guards catch them in the act, but Herbie traps them by pushing other items off the warehouse shelves.
-On the way home, Herbie and Old No. 22 are pursued by Hawk, and Mrs. Steinmetz meets and becomes enamoured with an inebriated old-timer named Judson, who resembles her late husband, Captain Steinmetz.
+The group tracks the theft to Hawk's warehouse, where they break in and recover Mrs. Steinmetz's belongings, loaded into Old No. 22.
+On the way home, Herbie and Old No. 22 are pursued by Hawk, and Mrs. Steinmetz meets and becomes enamored with an inebriated old-timer named Judson, who resembles her late husband.

 The next morning, Mrs. Steinmetz decides to confront Hawk herself.
-Accompanied by Willoughby, in spite of Nicole telling him not to let her, Mrs. Steinmetz drives Herbie onto the window-cleaning machine of Hawk’s skyscraper to reach his office, where they overhear Hawk on the phone with Loostgarten (Chuck McCann), an independent demolition agent, about a deal to demolish the firehouse.
-In response, she activates the window cleaning machine to fill the office with soap and water.
-Herbie then chases Hawk around the office, then outside onto a ledge of the building, until Mrs Steinmetz calms him down.
+Accompanied by Willoughby, Mrs. Steinmetz drives Herbie onto the window cleaning machine of Hawk's skyscraper to reach his office, where they overhear Hawk on the phone with demolition agent Loostgarten discussing a deal to demolish the firehouse.
+In response, she activates the window cleaning machine, filling the office with soap and water.
+Herbie chases Hawk around the office, then outside onto a ledge of the building, until Mrs. Steinmetz calms him down.

-Disguising his voice to resemble his uncle's, Willoughby mis-directs Loostgarten to demolish Hawk's own house.
-Late that evening, Loostgarten telephones Hawk to confirm the demolition, waking Hawk from a nightmare showing himself at the mercy of Herbie; Hawk then gives confirmation, but realizes too late that he has condemned his own residence, and angrily berates Loostgarten after a portion of his house is demolished.
+Disguising his voice to resemble his uncle's, Willoughby calls Loostgarten and misdirects him to demolish Hawk's house.
+Late that evening, Loostgarten telephones Hawk to confirm the demolition, waking Hawk from a nightmare; Hawk gives confirmation, but realizes too late that he has condemned his own residence, and angrily chases after Loostgarten after a portion of his house is demolished.

-Hawk fakes a truce with Mrs. Steinmetz, and thinking him to be sincere, Willoughby and Nicole go for dinner, while Mrs. Steinmetz invites Judson to the firehouse for a date of their own.
-Hawk shows up with bulldozers and frontloaders to crush the firehouse and its inhabitants once and for all, prompting Herbie to go in search of Nicole and Willoughby.
-In the absence of Herbie, the only means of defense is an antique fire hose, which Judson uses against Hawk's men, until it bursts.
+Hawk fakes a truce with Mrs. Steinmetz; thinking him to be sincere, Willoughby and Nicole go for dinner, while Mrs. Steinmetz invites Judson to the firehouse for a date of their own.
+However, Hawk arrives with heavy equipment to demolish the firehouse, prompting Herbie to search for Nicole and Willoughby.
+In Herbie's absence, the only means of defense is an antique fire hose, which Judson uses against Hawk's men until it bursts.